persteenolsen/pso-gatsby-blog-cms-two/src/posts/2023-05-10-ml-dot-net-predict-temperaturer.md

 This is a console application using Microsoft’s Machine Learning framework ML.NET to predict the global temperatures

+Singular Spectrum Analysis (SSA) model for univariate time-series forecasting using the method "ForecastBySsa" of the class "TimeSeriesCatalog" for training the Model

 <a href="https://github.com/persteenolsen/GlobalTemperatureML" target="_blank">The code at GitHub</a>